 The Compensation Committee approves every compensation action for executive officers, including grants of equity awards.
-In determining compensation levels for our executive officers, the Compensation Committee reviews compensation survey data supplied by Hewitt Associates, the independent consultant retained by the Compensation Committee.
-The companies in the Hewitt survey are selected by our management and approved by the Compensation Committee for peer group comparison.
-The list of peer group companies is reviewed on an annual basis by the Compensation Committee to ensure continuing relevancy.
+In determining compensation levels for our executive officers, the Compensation Committee reviews compensation survey data supplied by Meridian Compensation Partner LLC ("Meridian"), the independent consultant retained by the Compensation Committee at the time of the survey in 2010.
+The companies in the Meridian survey were selected by our management and approved by the Compensation Committee for peer group companies is reviewed on an annual basis by the Compensation Committee to ensure continuing relevancy.

 The Compensation Committee also reviews the specific corporate goals and objectives relevant to the compensation of the Chief Executive Officer, and evaluates the Chief Executive Officer's performance in light of those goals and objectives.
-Based on the Compensation Committee's annual review and evaluation for 2009, the Committee determined and approved the Chief Executive Officer's total compensation level, including base pay, non-equity incentive compensation, salary range and long-term incentive awards.
+Based on the Compensation Committee's annual review and evaluation for 2010, the Committee determined and approved the Chief Executive Officer's total compensation level, including salary range, base pay, non-equity incentive compensation and long-term incentive awards.

-For 2009, our peer group includes the 28 industrial companies listed below.
-Eleven of the 28 companies in our peer group are oilfield service and equipment companies that would likely compete with us for executive talent.
+For 2010, our peer group includes the 25 industrial companies listed below.
+Nine of the 25 companies in our peer group are oilfield service and equipment companies that would likely compete with us for executive talent.
 This subset of oilfield services and equipment companies also are likely to compete with us for customers, suppliers, and ultimately, investors.
 For these reasons, we believe that the financial performance of this group is most relevant as a comparison point for measuring our own financial performance.
-The broader group of 28 companies is used to benchmark other senior management positions.
+The broader group of 25 companies is used to benchmark other senior management positions.
+For 2010, the Committee made changes to the peer group from 2009.
+Global Industries, Ltd. was removed from the peer group since it was no longer a good match due to market capitalization comparison and McDermott International, Inc. was added as an oilfield service and equipment peer after the spin-off of its Babcock & Wilcox business unit.
+Finally, because they were acquired, BJ Services Company and Smith International, Inc. were removed from the peer group.

 In considering companies to be included in the peer group, the Compensation Committee reviewed revenues and market capitalization of each company, as well as available data, to determine whether it would be appropriate to include the company in the peer group.
-The 11 oilfield service and equipment companies are marked with a blue asterisk (\).
+The nine oilfield service and equipment companies are marked with an asterisk (\).

-Baker Hughes Incorporated\ BJ Services Company\ BorgWarner Inc. Cameron International Corporation\ Chicago Bridge & Iron Company Cooper Industries, Ltd. Cummins, Inc. Dover Corporation Eaton Corporation Federal-Mogul Corporation Flowserve Corp.
-Foster Wheeler Ltd. Global Industries, Ltd.\ Halliburton Company\ Ingersoll-Rand Co.
-Ltd. Lennox International Inc. McDermott International, Inc. National Oilwell Varco, Inc.\ Noble Corporation\ Oceaneering International, Inc.\ Smith International, Inc.\ Stanley Works Tidewater, Inc.\ Timkin Co.
-URS Corporation Weatherford International Ltd.\ The Williams Companies, Inc. Worthington Industries
+Baker Hughes Incorporated\ BorgWarner Inc. Cameron International Corporation\ Chicago Bridge & Iron Company N.V.
+Cooper Industries PLC Cummins Inc. Dover Corporation Eaton Corporation Federal-Mogul Corporation Flowserve Corporation Foster Wheeler AG Halliburton Company\ Ingersoll-Rand Co.
+PLC Lennox International Inc. McDermott International, Inc.\ National Oilwell Varco, Inc.\ Noble Corporation\ Oceaneering International, Inc.\ Stanley Black & Decker, Inc. Tidewater Inc.\ The Timkin Company URS Corporation Weatherford International Ltd.\ The Williams Companies, Inc.

-Although the companies included in the survey may vary in revenue size and market capitalization, the survey utilizes regression analysis to develop size-adjusted values for each element of compensation.
-Additionally, for equity-based compensation, Hewitt Associates uses Black-Scholes based options models to value stock options and other economic pricing models for other equity-based compensation.
-Based on the survey market data provided by Hewitt Associates, the Compensation Committee reviewed the appropriateness of each executive officer's base pay, annual non-equity incentive bonus, and annual equity award.
+Although the companies included in the survey may vary in revenue size and market capitalization, the survey utilizes regression analysis to develop size-adjusted market values for each element of compensation.
+Additionally, for equity-based compensation, Meridian uses Black-Scholes based option models to value stock options and other economic pricing models for other equity-based compensation.
+Using the survey market data provided by Meridian, the Compensation Committee reviewed the appropriateness of each executive officer's base pay, annual non-equity incentive bonus, and annual equity award.
 The Compensation Committee allocates total annual compensation to our executives among the various elements of short-term cash (base pay and annual non-equity incentive compensation) and long-term (equity awards) compensation to approximate the market allocation identified in the survey results.